addohm/Dockerized_Django/README.md

 If you need to add environment variables, add to the `.env` file and retrieve any variables using `python-decouple` or other means.
 This will still use `sqlite3` as a development database which will be cleaned up later with provided scripts.

+From here forward we will be working more closely with environment variables.
+To name some key ones we use during development - `DJANGO_SUPERUSER_EMAIL`, `DJANGO_SUPERUSER_USERNAME` & `DJANGO_SUPERUSER_PASSWORD`.

 ### Containerized Development:
 * Edit the `docker-compose.yaml` if you chose to define the project name, and apply the project name there as well as the container names.
 Leave the `project` folder name as is.
 There will be instructions on how to modify that later.
 * Save it as is.